 Fred was adopted a few months ago and it has taken some time for everyone to get used to each other.
 He came from a farm and was not good at staying on the property.
 He often ran away (always came back), but he has a wanderlust to him.
 He also ran away from my parents farm a few times and put all of us into a panic.
 My parents were worried they would not be able to keep him.

+This is where Invisible Fence Colorado is a lifesaver.
 It was after one of his wanderlust moments that I started researching Invisible Fence® and its pet containment systems, like.
 GPS 2.0: The Ultimate Wire-Free Pet Fence™ Solution that works across all kinds of terrain, from large farms to small bodies of water such as lakes and ponds.
 Today, Invisible Fence® is the only scientifically-based pet training approved by leading animal behaviorists with exclusive Perfect Start™ Plus Training, tailored to each pet’s size, breed and personality so they understand boundaries safely and comfortably.
 Before we even tested out an Invisible Fence®, my parents did some serious training where he really learned his boundaries and is now happily staying in my parents yard and taking over my moms bed.
 However, the husband and I are still looking into an Invisible Fence® for our own dogs, which is how I found out about their adoption events!

 The Invisible Fence® Adoption Events!